SPOClab-ca/dn3/docs/source/guides/configuration.rst

 person, simply provided the top-level of this directory structure, a DN3 :any:`Dataset` can be rapidly constructed, with easily adjustable *configuration* options.

+Alternatively, if your dataset is all lumped into one folder, but follows a naming convention where the subject's name and the session id are embedded in a consistent naming format, e.g. `My-Data-S01-R0.edf` and `My-Data-S02-R1.edf`, two consistently formatted strings with two subjects (S01 and S02) and two runs (R0 and R1 - note that either subjects or runs could also have been the same string and remained valid).
+In this case, you can use a (very *pythonic*) formatter to organize the data hierarchically: `name_format: "My-Data-{subject}-{session}"`

 A Little More Specific
 ======================
 Say we were evaluating a neural network architecture with some of our own data.
 We are happy with how it is currently working, but want to now evaluate it against a public dataset to compare with other work.
 Most of the time, this means writing a decent bit of code to load this new dataset.
-Instead, DN3 proposes that if it is in a consistent directory structure, and uses a known (you can also specify your own custom written file loader) file format, it should be as simple as:
+Instead, DN3 proposes that if it is in a consistent directory structure, and uses a known (you can also specify your own custom written file loader *coming soon*) file format, it should be as simple as:

 .. code-block:: yaml

    public_dataset:
      toplevel: /path/to/the/files

 As far as the real *configuration* aspect, perhaps this dataset has a unique time window for its trials?
+Is the dataset organized using filenames like the above "My-Data" example rather than directories?
 In that case:

 .. code-block:: yaml

    public_dataset:
      toplevel: /path/to/the/files
+     name_format: "My-Data-{subject}-{session}"
      tmin: -0.1
      tlen: 1.5

-Want to bandpass filter the data between 0.1Hz and 40Hz before use?
+Want to bandpass filter this data between 0.1Hz and 40Hz before use?

 .. code-block:: yaml

    public_dataset:
      toplevel: /path/to/the/files
+     name_format: "My-Data-{subject}-{session}"
      tmin: -0.1
      tlen: 1.5
      hpf: 0.1
      lpf: 40

-Hopefully this illustrates the advantage of organizing datasets in this way.
+Hopefully this illustrates the advantage of organized datasets and configuration files, no boilerplate needed, you'll get nicely prepared and consistent dataset abstractions (see :ref:`dataset_guide`).

 A Concrete Example
 ==================